How to Fix “This Site Ahead Contains Harmful Programs” on WordPress

 Hopefully, by acting quickly, you can save all of this from happening.

-Fixing the “Site Ahead Contains Harmful Programs” Warning
+Steps to Fix the “Site Ahead Contains Harmful Programs” Error

 Important: before troubleshooting the harmful programs warning, please make sure to backup your WordPress website.